ROCm/rocBLAS/docs/source/Programmers_Guide.rst

 ``static std::string name_suffix(const Arguments& arg)`` returns a string which will be used as the Google Test name's suffix.
 It will provide an alphanumeric representation of the test's arguments.

-The ``RocBLAS_TestName`` helper class template should be used to create the name.
+Use the ``RocBLAS_TestName`` helper class template to create the name.
 It accepts ostream output (like ``std::cout``\ ), and can be automatically converted to ``std::string`` after all of the text of the name has been streamed to it.

 The ``RocBLAS_TestName`` helper class constructor accepts a string argument which will be included in the test name.
 It is generally passed the ``Arguments`` structure's ``name`` member.

-The ``RocBLAS_TestName`` helper class template should be passed the name of this test implementation class (including any implicit template arguments) as a template argument, so that every instantiation of this test implementation class creates a unique instantiation of ``RocBLAS_TestName``. ``RocBLAS_TestName`` has some static data which needs to be kept local to each test.
+The ``RocBLAS_TestName`` helper class template should be passed the name of this test implementation class (including any implicit template arguments) as a template argument, so that every instantiation of this test implementation class creates a unique instantiation of ``RocBLAS_TestName``. ``RocBLAS_TestName`` has some static data that needs to be kept local to each test.

  ``RocBLAS_TestName`` converts non-alphanumeric characters into suitable replacements, and disambiguates test names when the same arguments appear more than once.

  Since the conversion of the stream into a ``std::string`` is a destructive one-time operation, the ``RocBLAS_TestName`` value converted to ``std::string`` needs to be an rvalue.
-For example:
+Example:

 .. code-block:: c++